m-jahn/snakemake-workflow-catalog/README.md

 The Snakemake Workflow Catalog is open-source and available under the MIT License.
 For more information and to explore the available workflows, visit https://snakemake.github.io/snakemake-workflow-catalog/.

+Note: All workflows collected and presented on the Catalog are licensed under their own terms!